ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 **Ambient Occlusion** (often abbreviated to AO) can be generally referred to as contact shadows.
 In the real world, when two objects are close together, less light is able to reach the cracks between them.
 So, to simulate this virtually, we use ambient occlusion.

-I'm going to start visually from scratch with this one, so I am back to the first image:
+Remove the previous post processing effect to go back to the first image.

 ![Post Process Effects](../img/VFXtutorial/ppe_before.png "My scene before any effects are added."){: .center loading="lazy" }